Marzipan Cake Recipe

 - Orange Marzipan cake – Substitute the milk in the recipe with orange juice to enhance the flavor of oranges.

-How to make the best marzipan cake
+Step-by-step: How to make the best marzipan cake

-- Preheat the oven at 325F / 165C / Gas Mark 3.
+- Preheat the oven to 325°F / 165°C / Gas Mark 3.
 Grease and flour a 12-cup bundt pan (I am using a lotus bundt pan).

-Pro tip – You can line 2 x 9-inch round cake pans with parchment paper or grease a 9 x 4 x 4-inch loaf pan.
+Pro tip – You can also line 2 x 9-inch round cake pans with parchment paper or grease a 9 x 4 x 4-inch loaf pan.

 - In a medium bowl, crumble the marzipan and add 2 tbsp of water.
 Heat in the microwave for 30 seconds to a minute until smooth.